Daveu1983/projectWire/docs/User_Stories.md

 ## MUST HAVE USER STORIES
--[ ] As a user I want to be able to submit a blog post -[ ] As a user to go with my blog post I want to be able to recommend one resteraunt -[ ] As a user to go with my blog post I want to be able to recommend one hotel -[ ] As a user to go with my blog post I want to be able to recommend one attraction
+-[ ] As a user I want to be able to submit a blog post.(needs moderating - looks as swear words) -[ ] As a user to go with my blog post I want to be able to recommend one resteraunt -[ ] As a user to go with my blog post I want to be able to recommend one hotel -[ ] As a user to go with my blog post I want to be able to recommend one attraction